 Out of the box, every AI tool defaults to the same voice: polished, professional, characterless.
 Public reporting from LinkedIn editorial and platforms like BrightEdge consistently shows that AI-assisted content matches generic templates more than 70% of the time when no voice context is provided.
 The result is content that ranks the same as everyone else's, sounds like everyone else's, and converts at default rates.

-A voice prompt is the structural fix.
+A voice prompt is the structural fix — the same systems-over-prompts principle applied to voice.
 It does for AI what a brand voice document does for human writers — but more specific, because the AI needs mechanical rules, not vibes.

 Five sections, in order: